mrismanaziz/Reforestation/README.md

-## Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.